DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/tokens.md

     client.SetBearerToken(token);
 ```

-We recommend to leverage the *HttpClientFactory* to fabricate HTTP client that are already aware of the token management plumbing.
+We recommend to leverage the *HttpClientFactory* to fabricate HTTP clients that are already aware of the token management plumbing.
 For this you would register a named client in your *startup* e.g. like this:

 ```cs
 // registers HTTP client that uses the managed user access token